Chinese New Year

 Typical Chinese New Year Food

-Dumplings are traditionally eaten during the festivities.
-These little round rice flour balls are often filled with vegetables.
-Mandarin oranges, dried fruit and even sweets are seen as lucky food.
-Candy boxes and little round shaped biscuits symbolising gold or fortune are served everywhere.
+Mandarin oranges, dried fruit and sweets are seen as lucky food too.
+Candy boxes and little round biscuits, symbolising gold coins or fortune, are served everywhere and shared with family and friends.

 Chinese New Year dinner with family and friendsChinese New Year is celebrated with family and friends